cdl-geneseo/geneseo-dictionary/B/Besters.md

 # Besters

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Besters

 Created by  Zachary Arthur, last modified on Sep 22, 2008

 NN: Clipped form with derivational suffix of beer, &quot;Milwaukee's Best&quot;; &quot;I'm gonna run up to Rite Aid later on and pick me up a twelve of besters for $2.99.&quot; (undated but before F92) NN-Obs.
 F92